asssaf/urbit-package/README.md

 Unfortunately, you can't use `%package` to install itself if it's not already installed, so the traditional methods are available (once installed, you can use the `package.json` in this repository to install updated versions).

 ### Urbit Sync
-You can sync from `~dotnub-pocfex-mislep-davtex--faltyv-mallex-macfet-faspur`'s `%package` desk.
+You can sync from `~bidner-hadlev-napler-pittev--livdyl-ritrev-ropwyc-bitpub`'s `%package` desk.
 ```
-dojo> |sync %package ~dotnub-pocfex-mislep-davtex--faltyv-mallex-macfet-faspur %package
+dojo> |sync %package ~bidner-hadlev-napler-pittev--livdyl-ritrev-ropwyc-bitpub %package
 ```

 ### Manual